Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Introduction and Related Work

-\subparagraph*{Related Work.} In this paper, we focus on practical space-efficient \emph{uncompressed} rank and select data structures that can handle bit vectors of arbitrary size.
+\paragraph*{Related Work.} In this paper, we focus on practical space-efficient \emph{uncompressed} rank and select data structures that can handle bit vectors of arbitrary size.
 Prominent implementations can be found in the popular succinct data structure library (SDSL)~\cite{GogBMP2014SDSL}.
 Furthermore, there exist highly tuned select-only data structures by Vigna~\cite{Vigna2008BroadwordRankSelect}, which currently can answer select queries the fastest while being reasonably space-efficient.
 The currently most space-efficient rank and select data structure by Zhou~et~al.~\cite{ZhouAK2013PopcountRankSelect} requires only 3.51\,\% additional space.
-There exists more work on practical space-efficient rank and select data structures for bit vectors that require more space, answer queries slower, and/or can handle only bit vectors up to size \(2^{32}\), e.g., \cite{GonzalezGMN2005PracticalRankSelect, KimNKP2005RankAndSelect, NavarroP2012CombinedSampling}, which we, therefore, do not consider in this paper.
+There exists more work on practical space-efficient rank and select data structures for bit vectors that require more space, answer queries slower, and/or can handle only bit vectors up to size \(2^{32}\), e.g., \cite{GonzalezGMN2005PracticalRankSelect,KimNKP2005RankAndSelect,NavarroP2012CombinedSampling}, which we, therefore, do not consider in this paper.
+There also exists work on \emph{compressed} rank and select data structures, e.g., \cite{ArroyueloW2020CompressedRankSelect,BeskersF2014CompressedRankSelect,BoffaFV2022LearnedRankSelect,RamanRS2007RRR} and on rank and select data structures for \emph{mutable} bit vectors, e.g., \cite{PibiriK2021MutableRankSelect,Prezza2017DYNAMIC}.